 2. Create more fun content than usual

 There is something about Christmas that is so all-consuming and distracting to many people, that it’s not worth trying to fight it.
 Many people mentally check out from work on the first of December, so your normal content marketing strategy just won’t work.
-While you can simply christmasify all your output, I personally find this approach a bit too cynical for most brands.
+While you can simply christmasify all your output, I find this approach a bit too cynical for most brands.

 This doesn’t mean you have to ignore the holiday madness that is going on all around you.
 People are distracted – so give them distractions!
 If you have fun content to share then do so now.
 Quizzes, games, fun images, whatever.
 There is holiday cheer to spare at this time of year, and you should add to it in your small way so people like you and what you do more.